-- Receive and process electronic applications in the HCAI Data Request Portal. - Categorize applications and determine if DRC review is required (or will be requested). - Review applications for completeness and alignment with application information requirements specified in the Data Use, Access, and Release Regulations (Regulations). - Review applications for compliance with HPD statutory and regulatory requirements. - Obtain additional information from requestors as necessary to develop complete applications that meet all requirements before referring applications to the DRC for reviews.
+- Receive and process electronic applications in the HCAI Data Request Portal.
+Categorize applications and determine if DRC review is required (or will be requested).
+Review applications for completeness and alignment with application information requirements - Review applications for completeness and alignment with application information requirements specified in the Data Use, Access, and Release Regulations (Regulations). - Review applications for compliance with HPD statutory and regulatory requirements. - Obtain additional information from requestors as necessary to develop complete applications - 270 that meet all requirements before referring applications to the DRC for reviews

-Table III.1: HCAI Staff Roles & Responsibilities for Application Review
+272 Table III.1: HCAI Staff Roles & Responsibilities for Application Review

 HCAI Staff Role Responsibilities Analyst Assess application completeness.
 Perform initial review and obtain additional information from the requestor, if needed, to create a complete application.
 Supervisor Confirm application completeness and that project is feasible with the requested data.
 Check application and all related documents for compliance.
 Privacy Officer & Risk Management Review request for compliance with HCAI Security Regulations and HPD statute.
-HCAI Director or Delegate Final application approval and signature.
+Chief Information Officer or Delegate Final application approval and signature.